Robbie Baldwin: MC2

 An older version of Speedball exists in the MC2 universe, and appears sporadically in the Spider-Girl series and related miniseries.
-At some point he became a member of the Avengers, but has since left the team.Spider-Girl #15.
-Marvel Comics.
+At some point he became a member of the Avengers, but has since left the team.

 Marvel Team-Up: League of Losers

 Speedball features in an arc of Robert Kirkman's Marvel Team-Up (vol. 3), featuring a group of C-list heroes dubbed "The League of Losers".
 A group of heroes including Gravity, Darkhawk, Dagger, Araña, X-23, Sleepwalker, and Terror (although Araña dies along the way) go to the future to prevent the villain Chronok from stealing Reed Richards' time machine, Chronok having come to the present and already having killed all of Marvel's major heroes.

 It is revealed Chronok is from the same time period as Kirkman's Mutant 2099; the group stays with him and his mentor Reed Richards to wait for Chronok.
 The team defeats Chronok, but at the end of the story, Richards reveals they cannot go back to their present, due to time-travel and alternate timelines.
 The group decides to stay in the future, satisfied with the impact they made, however unnoticed.
 Mutant 2099 suggests reforming the Avengers or the "Fantastic Nine".

 Due to the Marvel Universe's method for resolving time travel paradoxes, the League of Losers' actions created an alternate universe.
 This is the alternate future visited by Squirrel Girl, a superhero with a crush on him, in Deadpool/GLI Summer Fun (2007).
-She tries to convince him to return, suggesting that no-one would mix him up with the Penance from her time, but, before he can decide, the 2099 version of Mr Immortal, Squirrel Girl's GLI leader, tells her she needs to return to the present.
+She tries to convince him to return, suggesting that no-one would mix him up with the Penance from her time, but, before he can decide, the 2099 version of Mr. Immortal, Squirrel Girl's GLI leader, tells her she needs to return to the present.